Northeast Medical & Scientific Branch - Massachusetts Pulmonary Section Annual Meeting

 NURSES: This activity has been submitted to the Connecticut Nurses’ Association for approval to award contact hours.
 The Connecticut Nurses’ Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Educational Goal: The goal of the activity is to improve the care of patients with pulmonary and critical care related issues by providing health professionals with increased knowledge and skills around new advances, best practice, treatments and services.

-Disclosure: Disclosure information from faculty and all other persons in control of content will be provided to participants prior to the beginning of the educational activity.
+Disclosures for Faculty - Course Directors, Planning Committee, Speakers and Others in a Position to Control the Content: Disclosure information will be provided to participants prior to the beginning of the educational activity.

 Commercial Support and Exhibitors: The organizers gratefully acknowledge supporters and exhibitors.
-A list of commercial supporters and exhibitors will be provided to participants in activity materials.
+A list of commercial supporters and exhibitors will be provided to participants.

 ADA/OEO Nondiscrimination Policy: Tufts University School of Medicine (TUSM) and the ALA Northeast consider all applicants and activity participants without regard to race, color, national origin, age, religious creed, sex or sexual orientation.
 TUSM and ALA Northeast are Equal Opportunity Employers.
 TUSM and ALA Northeast do not discriminate on the basis of a disability in admissions, access to treatment, or employment in their programs and activities as identified in the American with Disabilities Act.
 Please let us know in advance if you require any accommodations.

 To view the policy on Privacy and Confidentiality for TUSM OCE, please see: http://medicine.tufts.edu/Education/Continuing-Education/Privacy-and-Confidentiality-Policy